edf-hpc/clara/docs/source/clara.md

 Clara provides the following plugins:

     repo     Creates, updates and synchronizes local Debian repositories. ipmi     Manages and get the status from the nodes of a cluster. slurm    Performs tasks using SLURM's controller.
-	images		Creates and updates the images of installation of a cluster. p2p			Makes torrent images and seeds them via BitTorrent. enc			Interact with encrypted files using configurable methods.
+    images   Creates and updates the images of installation of a cluster. p2p      Makes torrent images and seeds them via BitTorrent. enc      Interact with encrypted files using configurable methods. build    Builds Debian packages.

 # SEE ALSO